 Introduction

-Protecting your privacy as a person using a verified identity is very important to the Department of Internal Affairs (DIA).
-Our privacy statement in relation to your verified identity is set out below.
+Protecting your privacy when you use a verified identity is very important to the Department of Internal Affairs (DIA).

 • how your verified identity relates to the RealMe service

-• the information we collect for your verified identity
+• what information we collect for your verified identity

-• the consequences of not providing the required information
+• what the consequences are of not providing the required information

-• our use of the information we collect
+• how we use the information we collect

 • how you can access and correct your personal information.

-In applying for a verified identity and accepting the identity verification service terms of use, you will be asked to consent to our retrieval and use of personal information for the purposes stated below.
+When you apply for a verified identity and agree to the terms of use, you will be asked to give consent for the collection, use, and disclosure of your personal information for the purposes explained in this statement.

 Verified identities and the RealMe service